southgateai/academic-hugo/content/home/disconnect.md

 You can connect these aims.

 - Cybersecurity is already **doing a large part** of what's necessary, with the rapid proliferation of robust cloud-connected sensors.
-- For the AI industry defensive measures can be a great **enabler**.
+- For the AI industry, defensive measures can be a great **enabler**.
 They let AI develop safely and more quickly and reduce the chance of potentially large liabilities.
 - Cybersecurity can make money both by **preventing AI disasters and providing that enabler**.